xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 __int set_tgpio_modbus_timeout(int timeout, bool is_transparent_transmission = false)__
 > Set the modbus timeout of the tool gpio
 >
-> :param timeout: timeout, seconds
+> :param timeout: timeout, milliseconds
 > :param is_transparent_transmission: whether the set timeout is the timeout of transparent transmission
 > &ensp;&ensp;&ensp;&ensp;Note: only available if firmware_version >= 1.11.0
 >